sivanmashiach/pango-automation-interview-questions/README.md

    Upon completion, generate a concise report highlighting cities with temperature differences between data obtained from the website and the OpenWeatherMap API.

-5. **Mobile Question: City Temperature Discrepancy Analysis**

-   - Install Android OpenWeatherMap APK.

-   - Change customize unit will be in Celsius.

-   - Execute a comparative temperature analysis for a minimum of 20 cities like you did in question 4

-   - Ensure continuity by utilizing the same database from previous questions.

-   Upon completion, generate a concise report highlighting cities with temperature differences between data obtained from the mobile and website and the OpenWeatherMap API.

 **API Documentation:** [OpenWeatherMap Current Weather API](https://openweathermap.org/current)